Property valuation meeting where a homeowner is discussing a cash offer on their house

 Suppose your property is worth £180,000 on the open market.

-A cash buyer offering 80% of market value would offer £144,000.
-No fees on your side, no repairs required, no mortgage payments during a long wait.
-You receive £144,000 within a few weeks.
+A cash buyer at the bottom of our typical 80% to 85% band would offer £144,000.
+At 82.5%, the offer is £148,500.
+No fees on your side, no repairs required, no carrying costs while you wait.
+You receive the money within a few weeks.

-The real gap in this example is around £24,000.
-That is not nothing.
-But it is considerably less than the 20% headline discount suggests once you account for realistic selling costs and carrying costs.
+The real net gap in this example is around £20,000 to £24,000 — not nothing, but considerably less than the 17.5% to 20% headline discount suggests once realistic selling costs, carrying costs, and a 30% chance of falling through are baked in.
 You may wish to seek independent financial advice before making a decision, to ensure you are comparing the numbers accurately for your own situation.

 When does selling to a cash buyer make sense financially?